 It is therefore suggested that a task and finish group has responsibility for identifying any ongoing research or working groups who are currently working with publishers to try and address these problems so that we can support all students to make better use of ebooks.
 There should also be an explicit mechanism with UWE Library Services to ensure that we keep up-to-date with all future evidence and developments through identification of relevant literature.

-Secondly, further research should be carried out through usability testing in order to “understand end user’s learning experience, behaviour and interaction with e-books” (Mulholland and Bates, 2014, p.497).
+Secondly, further research should be carried out through usability testing in order to “understand the end user’s learning experience, behaviour and interaction with e-books” (Mulholland and Bates, 2014, p.497).
 We need to investigate what happens when students read and process information in ebooks, so that we know more about the cognitive impact of reading online and the effect on reading comprehension (Mizrachi, 2014).
 It would also be useful to conduct a qualitative study of students, possibly using one of the surveys accessed as part of this review.

 Thirdly, and rather surprisingly, it seems apparent that students “do not intuitively know how to navigate and use ebooks effectively” (Berg, 2010, p.593) and that in many cases ebooks are “unchartered territory” (Dobler, 2015, p.489).
 It is therefore vitally important that we teach students how to develop and enhance their “ebook literacy skills” (Muir and Hawes, 2013, p.272), make effective use of ebooks, and fully utilise their additional or advanced features in order to achieve the best learning outcomes (Ross et al, 2017; Cassidy, Martinez and Shen, 2012; Berg, Hoffman and Dawson, 2010).
 This support could either be through an enhancement to our existing suite of workshops or via 1:1 provision.
 We could focus on helping students acquire practical reading skills to manage and organise their online reading (Hamer and McGrath, 2011).
 It is clear that students need effective strategies to deal with all the issues outlined above and therefore reduce any barriers to effective use (Ross et al, 2017; Muir and Hawes, 2013; Hamer and McGrath, 2011).
 Ultimately, evidence-based techniques need to be developed so that we can overcome the barriers and maximise the benefits and ultimately the use of ebooks (Singer Trakhman, Alexander and Berkowitz, 2017).
 This could potentially feed into the work currently being undertaken via Mark Shand’s digital capabilities project and build on the ebook training organised by Ted and Rhiannon.